Practice Incentives Program (PIP)—entry and eligibility

 To submit the completed application and requested supporting documentation:

 ADELAIDE SA 5001

 Applications are accepted by email if the signed completed application and supporting documentation are attached in a PDF file.
-Applications are assessed by Medicare Australia and practices will be advised in writing of their eligibility.
-If necessary, Medicare Australia will contact the practice for additional information.
+Applications are assessed by Medicare and practices will be advised in writing of their eligibility.
+If necessary, Medicare will contact the practice for additional information.